 - --ignorePerms / ignorePerms With this option, files in the backup will not necessarily have the same permissions and owners as the original ones.
 This speeds up the backup.
-Recovery with storeBackupRecover.pl will restore the permissions and owners correctly.
-There are several possibilities to improve performance, see section 3.3.2. - --lateLinks / lateLinks This option will reduce your direct backup time at the cost of a second process you have to run later.
+Recovery with storeBack-upRecover.pl will restore the permissions and owners correctly.
+There are several possibilities to improve performance, see section 4.4.3. - --lateLinks / lateLinks This option will reduce your direct backup time at the cost of a second process you have to run later.
 For a local backup onto another disk, you will see an improvement of 30-50%.
-If you write a backup over nfs, you will see an improvement by a factor of 5 to 10.
+If you write a backup over NFS, you will see an improvement by a factor of 5 to 10.
 This value can vary depending on how many new files you have to backup and how fast your network is.
 Saving over a vpn over the Internet I measured an improvement with lateLinks by a factor of 70.

-If you want to use "lateLinks" you have to read section 4.15.5.

-- --lateCompress / lateCompress This option can only be used if "lateLinks" is set.
+If you want to use "lateLinks" you have to read section 6.5. - --lateCompress / lateCompress This option can only be used if "lateLinks" is set.
 Compression of files ≥ "minCompressSize" will be done later when starting storeBackupUpdateBackup.pl.
-See also section 4.15.5. - --checkBlocksSuffix The configuration is similar to exceptSuffix, a list of suffixes which are checked for a match, eg. \.vdmk for VMware images.
-They simply mean that the last part of the backup must be similar to what you define here. - The next options described here are only used if checkBlocksSuffix is set. - See blocked files (section 4.15.4) for more information about the options with "block" in their name. - --checkBlocksMinSize Only files with this minimum size will the treated as blocked files.
-You can use the same shortcuts as described in defining rules, see section 4.15.3, eg. 50M means 50 megabytes.
+See also section 6.5. - --checkBlocksSuffix The configuration is similar to exceptSuffix, a list of suffixes which are checked for a match, eg. \.vdmk for VMware images.
+They simply mean that the last part of the backup must be similar to what you define here.

+The next options described here are only used if checkBlocksSuffix is set.

+See blocked files (section 6.4) for more information about the options with "block" in their name.

+- --checkBlocksMinSize Only files with this minimum size will the treated as blocked files.
+You can use the same shortcuts as described in defining rules, see section 6.3, eg. 50M means 50 megabytes.
 The default value is 100M. - --checkBlocksBS Defines the block size in which the files which matches has to be split by storeBackup.pl.
 The format is equal to checkBlocksMinSize.
 The default value is 1M.
 The minimal value is 10k. - --checkBlocksCompr Defines if the blocks are compressed.
 Possible values are yes or no, the default value is no. On the command line, use --checkBlocksCompr to switch to compression mode.
 This flag only affects files selected with checkBlocksSuffix. - --checkBlocksRulei The ith rule specifying files to treat as blocked files in the backup.
 You can define 5 rules, beginning from checkBlocksRule0 to checkBlocksRule4.

-See blocked files (section 4.15.4) for more information about the options with "block" in their name. - --checkBlocksBSi The corresponding block size for the blocks in the backup.
-The default value is 1 megabyte.
+See blocked files (section 6.4) for more information about the options with "block" in their name. - --checkBlocksBSi The corresponding block size for the blocks in the backup.
+The default value is 1 megabyte (1M).
 The minimal value is 10k. - --checkBlocksCompri If set to yes, the blocks will be compressed.
 The default value is no. - --checkBlocksReadi Defines a filter for reading the specified file in sourceDir, eg. gunzip or gzip -d.
 This parameter is useful if you have to save an already compressed image file.
-(Using the "blocked file" feature of storeBackup with already compressed files compressed as a whole does not make sense.) - --checkDevices i List of devices (eg. /dev/sdd2 /dev/sde1 to backup. - --checkDevicesDiri Directory where the devices are stored in the backup (relative path).
-The image file will be restored in that directory also if you restore the backup with storeBackupRecover.pl (if you use default options.)
-Into this directory storeBackup will create a subdirectory which name is generated from the parameters of checkDevices, eg. /dev/sdc will result in dev_sdc. - --checkDevicesBSi Defines the block size in which the devices specified have to be split by storeBackup.pl.
-The format is equal to checkBlocksMinSize.
-The default value is 1M.
-The minimal value is 10k. - --checkDevicesCompri If set to yes, the blocks will be compressed.
-The default value is no. - --saveRAM / saveRAM Use this option if storeBackup.pl runs on a system with very low memory configuration.
-You will then see some dbm files in "tmpDir".
-This will slow down storeBackup.pl a little bit, so do this only if you run into problems without it.
-On modern computers, it should only be necessary to use this option if you backup millions of files. - --compress / -c / compress The command, storeBackup.pl uses for compression.
-Default is bzip2.
+(Using the "blocked file" feature of storeBackup with already compressed files compressed as a whole does not make sense.) - --checkBlocksParalleli Read the files specified hier in parallel to the files not specified in checkBlock-sRulei or checkDevicesi.
+This normally only makes sense if the files specified here are small or if the are on a separate device.